Investment Properties in Northern Virginia: What Landlords Should Know Before Buying

 Leave your name and number.
 We’ll call you back with a free rental analysis for your specific property.

 Northern Virginia's rental market fundamentals — federal employment, Amazon HQ2, strong school districts, and Metro access — make it an attractive target for rental investors.
 But not every property that goes on sale in Northern Virginia makes a good rental investment.
-Here's how to evaluate a potential acquisition before you sign.
+Here is how to evaluate a potential acquisition before you sign.

 What Makes a Good NoVA Rental Investment